Tactile and Touch Sensors

 Binary Contact

-The most fundamental form of touch sensing used in AGV bumpers.
-It functions as a simple on/off switch that triggers an immediate emergency stop upon physical contact with an obstacle.
+The most basic touch sensing in AGV bumpers.
+It works like a simple on/off switch, slamming the brakes with an emergency stop the instant it hits an obstacle.

 Force Sensing Arrays